MasterXCoder/Practice/README.md

    3. Click on Add people and search for you companion.

 3. **Acception of request:**
-   A mail will be send to your companion in which he/she have to accept the invitation.
+   -A mail will be send to your companion in which he/she have to accept the invitation.

 Now your companion can acces to repo and you both can work together.